Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/Demo.md

 	_Showing the organization's users_

-1. Navigate to the **APPLICATIONS** tab and show the new two applications, which were automatically created.
+1. Navigate to the **APPLICATIONS** tab and filter them by **Application that my company owns** to show the new two applications, which were automatically created.

 	![Showing the organization's applications](images/showing-the-geekquiz-application-in-the-portal.png?raw=true "Showing the organization's applications")